googlearchive/android-ads/admob/NativeAdvancedExample/README.md

 Support
 -------

-You can find more information about Native Ads Express at our [Developer Site](https://firebase.google.com/docs/admob/).
-You can also join the developer community on
+You can see our [Developers' site](https://developers.google.com/mobile-ads-sdk/) for documentation on using the SDK, and join the developer community on [our forum](https://groups.google.com/forum/#!forum/google-admob-ads-sdk).
-[our forum](https://groups.google.com/forum/#!forum/google-admob-ads-sdk).

 License
 -------

-Copyright 2016 Google Inc.
+Copyright 2015 Google Inc.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for